TobiasMoreno/hr-management-system/README.md

-# Human Resources Management System (HRMS) - Frontend
+# Human Resources Nexus Management System (HRMS) - Frontend

-This is the **frontend** for the **Human Resources Management System (HRMS)** built using **Angular**.
+This is the **frontend** for the **Human Resources Nexus Management System (HRMS)** built using **Angular**.
 The application is fully **responsive**, providing a user-friendly interface for managing employees, vacation requests, performance evaluations, and other HR-related functionalities.
 This frontend interacts with a **Spring Boot** backend and connects to a **MySQL** database.
 This backend is made with docker so it can be easily used.

 ## Key Features